namelessvoid/carmgmt/README.md

 # Car Management Tool

-Small application to manage fleet of cars.
+Small application to manage fleet of vehicles.

 Features planned at the moment:

-- Add cars to the fleet
+- Add vehicles to the fleet
-- Add refuellings to cards to track fuel consumption
+- Add refuellings to vehicleds to track fuel consumption

 ## Build and run